OctopusDeploy/blog/blog/2023-04/getting-live-updates-for-kubernetes-objects-during-deployment/index.md

 This option is not compatible with object status check feature because it uses the `kubectl rollout status` command under the hood.
 We recommend not using this option for any new deployments and use the object status check feature instead.

-Finally, we currently do not support object status checks on resources deployed via [Upgrade a Helm chart step](https://octopus.com/docs/deployments/kubernetes/helm-update), or deployments that has been configured with a [blue/green strategy](https://octopus.com/docs/deployments/kubernetes/deploy-container#bluegreen-deployment-strategy).
+Finally, we currently do not support object status checks on resources deployed via the [Upgrade a Helm chart step](https://octopus.com/docs/deployments/kubernetes/helm-update) step, or deployments that has been configured with a [blue/green strategy](https://octopus.com/docs/deployments/kubernetes/deploy-container#bluegreen-deployment-strategy).
+(But don't worry, we are planning to add the support for these shortly.)

 ## Conclusion

 The Kubernetes object status check feature provides live updates during the deployment process for the Kubernetes objects being deployed.
 It provides more visibility, gives you more confidence that your deployment is up and running, and helps you detect and identify any errors in the deployment as early as possible.

-We hope you like this feature!
+We hope you like this feature.
+Please don't hesitate to share your experience or any recommendations with this feature [here](/)!

+> The Kubernets object status check feature will be available for Octopus cloud users from early May.
+But if you want to try it now, please [contact us](/)!

 Happy deployments!